hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 very frequent re-salting impractical, and renders the additional salt field functionally useless.

-# Recommendations for deploying and validating NSEC3 records
+# Recommendations for Deploying and Validating NSEC3 Records

 The following subsections describe recommendations for the different operating realms within the DNS.

-## Best-practice for zone publishers
+## Best-practice for Zone Publishers

 First, if the operational or security features of NSEC3 are not needed, then NSEC SHOULD be used in preference to NSEC3.
 NSEC3